lujunyan1118/SimpleBool/README.md

 ```
 This first eight parameters are the same as 'simu.in' used by BoolSimu.py

 **initial_limit**: this parameter specifies the maximum number of initial states generated when constructing the state transition graph.
-"0" means no limitation and BoolAttractory.py this will use all the possible initial states to construct the state transition graph.
+"0" means no limitation and BoolAttractor.py this will use all the possible initial states to construct the state transition graph.
 For a Boolean network with n nodes, the number of states is 2^n.
 Therefore, for large Boolean networks, using all the possible initial states may be extremely slow or run into memory problems.

-* When finished, a folder named 'Data' contaning the all result files is generated in the working directory.
+* When finished, a folder named 'Data' containing the all result files is generated in the working directory.

-* These results incude the whole state transition graph ('**TransGraph.txt**'), the information of point attractors and cyclic attractors ('**Point_attractors.csv**' and '**Cyclic_attractors.csv**'), summarization of the basins of attractors and basin intersections ('**Summary_basin.txt**'), and the nodes that stablized on a certain state in all the attractos ('**Fixed_nodes**').
+* These results include the whole state transition graph ('**TransGraph.txt**'), the information of point attractors and cyclic attractors ('**Point_attractors.csv**' and '**Cyclic_attractors.csv**'), summarization of the basins of attractors and basin intersections ('**Summary_basin.txt**'), and the nodes that stabilized on a certain state in all the attractors ('**Fixed_nodes**').

 ##Authors